Disclaimer: I own nothing. Everything belongs to Tolkien.

 Elrond immediately knew what the problem was.
 He hadn't cleaned the closet out for some time.
 "A spiderweb?"
 He paused, picking off a couple remains of the web out of the boy's hair.
 "And the spider is harmless, Estel."

 Estel looked up at the Elf lord with anxious gray eyes, still not releasing him.
 "Can you kiwl it, Ewond?" he whispered.
 "Pwease?"

 "It will not hurt you, Estel," Elrond told him.
 He was not fond of the idea of harming any part of nature, regardless of how little he liked spiders.

-Feeling Aragorn's eyes on him intently, the Elf lord knelt in front of the disarray and began lifting aside the papers, searching for the spider that had caused all this.
+Feeling Estel's eyes on him intently, the Elf lord knelt in front of the disarray and began lifting aside the papers, searching for the spider that had caused all this.
 He finally found it near the wall hiding under one of the sheets, and he couldn't help but smile.
 If this tiny thing had caused the child so much panic, he was grateful he wasn't in Mirkwood where the spiders were much larger.

 Instead of killing it, however, Elrond slid the same sheet of paper underneath it, waiting until it was on securely before he rose to his feet.
-He then lifted the paper so it was resting high on the wall, watching as the spider crawled off and made its way toward the corner of the ceiling furthest from the door of the closet, where it was likely to stay.
+He then lifted the paper so it was resting high on the wall, watching as the arachnid crawled off and made its way toward the corner of the ceiling furthest from the door of the closet, where it was likely to stay.

 Soon, Elrond felt his own eyes beginning to feel weary, and he rubbed them in an effort to keep awake.
-He had gotten about as much sleep as Aragorn, and spending the day trapped in the closet had done nothing to refresh him.
+He had gotten about as much sleep as Estel, and spending the day trapped in the closet had done nothing to refresh him.
 But he knew he had to stay alert, for he hoped someone would come looking for them at any moment.
 However, he felt his head starting to grow heavy as well, his eyes slowly starting to glass over in sleep.